Background pattern

 Food does not affect the absorption of HERTEN.

-Alcohol potentiates the hypotensive effect (reduction of blood pressure) of enalapril, so inform your doctor if you are taking beverages that contain alcohol while taking this medication.
+Alcohol enhances the blood pressure-lowering effect of enalapril, so inform your doctor if you are taking alcoholic beverages while being treated with this medicine.

 Pregnancy and breastfeeding

-Driving and operating machinery:
+Driving and using machines:

-Individual responses to medication can vary.
+Individual responses to the medicine may vary.

-This medication contains Lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-Consult your doctor if you have any doubts.
+Consult your doctor if you have doubts.

-Remember to take your medication.
+Remember to take your medicine.

 Hypertension

-For most patients, the initial recommended dose is usually 5 to 20 mg once a day.
+For most patients, the recommended initial dose is usually 5 to 20 mg once a day.
 Some patients may need a lower initial dose.

 The usual long-term dose is 20 mg once a day.

-Heart Failure
+Heart failure

-Caution should be exercised at the beginning of treatment due to the possibility of dizziness or vertigo appearing.
+At the start of treatment, precautions should be taken due to the possibility of dizziness or vertigo.

 Inform your doctor immediately if you experience these symptoms.